rrakea/NeonCompiler/README.md

 ## Compiler
-Custom Compiler for the course compiler building at HHU Düsseldorf
+Compiler from minimized C# to Jasmin Assambly for compiler construction at HHU Düsseldorf By Konrad Burgi

+## How to run and compile